Home » Delta State University Policies » University Policies » Employment » Employment Eligibility » Employment of Foreign Nationals

 All non-citizens are required to submit copies of their permanent residence record card or authorization to work granted by the Immigration and Naturalization Service.

 All employees holding F-1 or J-1 visas are required to submit evidence of authorization for employment (practical training).
 F-1 and J-1 employees should also submit a copy of their I-94 and I-20 or DS-2019 form.

 Employees holding F-1 status with practical training may anticipate employment for up to one year.
 J-1 holders on academic training may expect permission for up to 18 months of employment.
 (Requests for extension of permission for practical training must be made to US Citizenship and Immigration Services through the institution formerly attended.)

 Employees hired for tenure-track positions may request that the University apply on their behalf for permanent residence.
+A Liquidated Damages Agreement must be completed by the University and the employee before the application for permanent residency can begin.
 The United States Department of Labor requires employers to pay the costs for preparing, filing, and obtaining labor certification (including attorney’s fees) with respect to this process.
 An employer is prohibited from transferring to the foreign national beneficiary any costs in the labor certification process.
 However, the rule still allows the foreign national to pay his or her own legitimate cost in the labor certification process, but where the attorney represents the employer and the foreign national, the employer must pay the attorney’s fee.

 Responsible Party and/or the Policy Owner: Office of Human Resources